 409.7 Basis of Acceptance.
 Acceptance shall be made no less than 14 days from completion of the route.
 Seal coat will be evaluated for acceptance by the engineer based on the following criteria:

-(a) No location having /bleeding of binder in excess of two square feet or a combined area of /bleeding greater than 10 square feet on any 50 foot length of two lane roadway.
+(a) No location having flushing/bleeding of binder in excess of two square feet or a combined area of flushing/bleeding greater than 10 square feet on any 50 foot length of two lane roadway.

 (b) No continued or ongoing tracking from seal coat onto other roadways or adjacent driveways.